 Are you ready for the mass balloon ascension in Pagosa Springs?
 We certainly hope so because an array of balloons will fill the sky on the weekend of September 15th to 17th at Colorfest Balloon Rally.
 See them float over the Pagosa Lakes area and the Pagosa Springs Golf Club during the morning hours.

 Attendees 21 and older should also get a “passport” to the Pagosa Wine and Food Festival, so you can listen to live music as you sample wine from around the world and feast on local cuisine.
 Pagosa Springs takes their food very seriously — local restaurants and specialty food shops will be competing for the Golden Whisk Awards by providing tastes and samples from their menus.
 Some food for thought: you’re invited to vote for your favorite dish or sample!

 While you’re on holiday, treat yourself to a relaxing day at one of the town’s many hot springs.
-Most people are drawn to The Spring Resort & Spa to see the “Great Pagosah Spring,” breaking records as the world’s most massive hot spring with a depth of over 1,000 feet.
-The pool’s exact depth is unknown to anyone, as no plumb lines or measuring devices have ever actually hit the bottom.
+Most people are drawn to the Springs Resort & Spa to see the “Great Pagosa Spring,” breaking records as the world’s most massive hot spring with a depth of over 1,000 feet.
+The pool’s exact depth is unknown, as no plumb lines or measuring devices have ever actually hit the bottom.
 With temperatures surpassing 140 degrees, visitors are not allowed to dip into this worldwide phenomenon, but as the Mother Spring, it does supply mineral water into the spa’s many swimmable soaking pools.

 If you’d rather soak in hot springs on a rooftop, you can cross the San Juan River and spend an afternoon at Overlook Springs.
-Catch sunset overlooking the city as you unwind in one of their scenic rooftop tubs, or stay as late as 10:00 PM on weekdays, and 11:00 PM on weekends to gaze at the stars.
+Catch a sunset overlooking the city as you unwind in one of their scenic rooftop tubs, or stay as late as 10:00 p.m. on weekdays and 11:00 p.m. on weekends to gaze at the stars.